 Michelle Grady leads Pew’s marine work in Australia, collaborating with conservation, science, and community partners to safeguard unique marine life and ecosystems.
 She has over 20 years of experience in Australia in conservation advocacy, organisational and campaign management, and providing policy advice to the government.

-Michelle has specialised in securing protection for large intact areas of land and sea, including the internationally significant Coongie Lakes wetlands in South Australia, and the world’s largest network of marine parks and sanctuaries around Australia.
+Michelle has specialized in securing protection for large intact areas of land and sea, including the internationally significant Coongie Lakes wetlands in South Australia, and the world’s largest network of marine parks and sanctuaries around Australia.

 After working as an adviser to two Senators, Michelle headed the Conservation Council of South Australia for a decade, during which time she led successful multilateral campaigns on climate change, native vegetation protection, marine conservation, planning law reform, biodiversity conservation, and protected areas.